sisiwei/argyle/README.md

 ### First Create

 - A prompt
-	- Purpose TKTK
+	- This should be a should headline or topic that people at your event will have an opinion about.
+We recommend picking a prompt that takes a stance, as opposed to something that's open-ended.
-	- Ex: ```Olympics Reject 'Mind Sports' for 2020
-						No Chess Grandmasters or Pro Games Allowed in Tokyo```
+	- For example, we used `Olympics Reject 'Mind Sports' for 2020` with the subhed `No Chess Grandmasters or Pro Games Allowed in Tokyo`

 ### Assembly